nicklockwood/iVersion/README.txt

 Purpose
 --------------

 The App Store app updates mechanism is somewhat cumbersome and disconnected from the apps themselves.
-Users often fail to notice when new versions of an app are released, and if they do notice, the App Store's "download all" mechanism means that users often won't see the release notes for the new version.
+Users often fail to notice when new versions of an app are released, and if they do notice, the App Store's "download all" option means that users often won't see the release notes for the new version.

-Whilst it is not possible to bypass the App Store and update an app from within the app itself as this violates the App Store terms and conditions, there is no reason why an app should not inform the user that the new release is ready, and direct them to the correct page in the App Store.
+Whilst it is not possible to bypass the App Store and update an app from within the app itself, as this violates the App Store terms and conditions, there is no reason why an app should not inform the user that the new release is ready, and direct them to the App Store to download the update.

 iVersion is a simple, drop-in class to allow iPhone and Mac App Store apps to automatically check for updates and inform the user about new features.

 iVersion has an additional function, which is to tell users about important new features when they first run an app after downloading a new version.

-NOTE: iVersion cannot tell if a given release is available to download, so make sure that you only update the remote version file after apple has approved your app and it has appeared in the store.
-In principle you could create a web service that scrapes the iTunes latest releases RSS feed and generates the remote version plist file for your app automatically, but this is outside the scope of this project currently.
+NOTE: iVersion cannot tell if a given release is available to download, so make sure that you only update the remote versions file after apple has approved your app and it has appeared in the store.
+In principle you could create a web service that scrapes the iTunes latest releases RSS feed and generates the remote versions plist file for your app automatically, but this is outside the scope of this project currently.

 Installation